domainmod/domainmod/README.md

 --------
 Although we've done our best to secure DomainMOD, unfortunately there are many factors that could cause security holes, such as the software being run on insecure hardware, software like PHP and MySQL having out-of-date versions with known vulnerabilities, easy-to-guess passwords being used, and so on.
 Due to these factors we recommend the following steps to help secure your DomainMOD installation.

+1. Secure your installation with an SSL Certificate.

-1. Do not use easy-to-guess passwords. **Ever**.
+2. Do not use easy-to-guess passwords. **Ever**.

-2. Although DomainMOD has its own authentication system, we recommend that you also use HTTP authentication on your installation directory to add an extra layer of security.
+3. Although DomainMOD has its own authentication system, we recommend that you also use HTTP authentication on your installation directory to add an extra layer of security.

-3. Do not store your account passwords or API keys in DomainMOD.
+4. Do not store your account passwords or API keys in DomainMOD.
 Although the ability to save this information exists, **use it at your own risk**.
 This information is fairly secure if you run DomainMOD on your local computer, but there's a much higher risk of someone gaining access to it if you host the site on a server that is accessible to the outside world.

     **WARNING:** Saving your API keys (and other relevant API connection information) in DomainMOD is necessary if you want to use the Domain Queue, however we recommend that you only save this information temporarily while you're using the Domain Queue, and that you remove it as soon as you're done.

-4. Do not host DomainMOD on a public website or on an easy-to-guess URL.
+5. Do not host DomainMOD on a public website or on an easy-to-guess URL.

-    If you do end up hosting DomainMOD on a public website, you should use your website's robots.txt file to block bots and spiders from crawling your site.
+   If you do end up hosting DomainMOD on a public website, you should use your website's robots.txt file to block bots and spiders from crawling your site, otherwise your DomainMOD URL may end up in public search results.

-5. Do not give the URL to anyone who does not need to access DomainMOD.
+6. Do not give the URL to anyone who does not need to access DomainMOD.
 You should treat the URL like a password.

-6. Always use the most up-to-date version of DomainMOD.
+7. Always use the most up-to-date version of DomainMOD.
 This will help protect you from any security vulnerabilities that are found and fixed.

 Upgrading
 ---------